- Search The Registry

 Born in Georgia, Zenora “Nora” Moore’s parents were Fanny Moore, originally from Ohio, and Robert Moore Sr., a Georgia native.
 Fanny Moore was half Cherokee and half African.
 Robert Moore Sr. was a freed African slave.
 Together to make a life for their family, they relocated to Tennessee, where Nora was raised.
 By the beginning of the 20th Century, as a teenager, Nora Moore noticed the growing popularity of touring vaudeville acts and took an interest in this form of entertainment.

-She thoroughly enjoyed the music, dancing, comedy routines and the excitement of the stage.
-By her early twenties she began performing.
-Along with her sister, whose stage name was Belle Lamar, Nora joined a traveling vaudeville group as a chorus girl/dancer.
+She thoroughly enjoyed the music, dancing, comedy routines, and excitement of the stage.
+By her early twenties, she began performing.
+With her sister, whose stage name was Belle Lamar, Nora joined a traveling vaudeville group as a chorus girl/dancer.
 For the next several years, Nora and Belle toured the country as part of this lively body of entertainers who quickly became known for their extravagant costumes.

-During this time, Moore and Bertram Philander Ross Hendrix met traveling around the country together as part of the same Dixieland vaudeville troupe.
-Their troupe included six band members plus a cast of seventeen actors, comedians, and dancers as well as stagehands such as Ross Hendrix.
-As Nora performed her act onstage, a bond was developing offstage between the entertainer and the stagehand.
-As the tour began to concentrate in the Pacific Northwest with the entertainers often traveling between Portland, Oregon and Seattle, Washington, both Nora and Ross began to view the area as a permanent home.
+During this time, Moore and Bertram Philander Ross Hendrix met, traveling around the country together as part of the same Dixieland vaudeville troupe.
+Their troupe included six band members plus a cast of seventeen actors, comedians, dancers, and stagehands such as Ross Hendrix.
+As Nora performed her act on stage, a bond developed offstage between the entertainer and the stagehand.
+As the tour began to concentrate in the Pacific Northwest, with the entertainers often traveling between Portland, Oregon, and Seattle, Washington, Nora and Ross began to view the area as a permanent home.
 Financial difficulties brought the tour to an end in Seattle in 1912 and the beginning for them as they decided to marry in that city.